 In our case, the results our clients expect are increasing website traffic and generating backlinks with new content.
 And we’ve gotten pretty good at it:

-For example, we increased website traffic by over 250,000+ visits for three different clients in two years.
+For example, we increased website traffic by over 250,000+ visits for five different clients.

 That said, you might be surprised to learn just how few tools you actually need to create results like these above.

 Though we’ve included 31 on this list, the reality is that the overwhelming majority of the work required to achieve more traffic is done with a half dozen or fewer tools end to end (including designing visuals and link building campaigns).

 I’m glad you asked.
 Here are the ones we use all the time, plus a few alternatives to consider based on your preferences and goals.